 - Demonstrable understanding of humanitarian safety practices and principles and their application.

 - Recent experience in Ukraine – ideally in an NGO safety role or equivalent – and demonstrable understanding of the security dynamics and context.

 - Experience with NGO security and/or project management.

 - Excellent analyst

 Terms & Conditions: 12-month contract based in Kyiv, Ukraine with travel, €4,550 per month salary, 4 calendar days annual leave per month and 3 days of R&R with an allowance of €250 each R&R cycle, housing, global medical coverage (excluding USA) and USD $200,000 AD&D coverage.

 INSO is fully committed to safe recruitment, selection and vetting of all potential new staff, trustees and volunteers and we will ensure rigorous compliance with our Code of Conduct and Safeguarding policy throughout the recruitment process.

-Interested applicants are requested to send the following to firstname.lastname@example.org and reference “Safety Advisor” in the subject line of the email.
-Only shortlisted candidates will be contacted.
+Please send the following to firstname.lastname@example.org and reference ‘SA Mobile’ in the subject line of your email.
+Only shortlisted candidates will be contacted after the closing date.

-* Cover Letter specifying how you meet the mandatory requirements, any preferred characteristics, your motivation for applying, and what you hope to bring to INSO Somalia/Somaliland (2-page maximum).
+- Cover letter specifying how you meet the mandatory requirements, your motivation in applying and what you hope to bring to INSO (1-page max).

-* One relevant and substantive writing sample in English that demonstrates your analytical and report writing abilities (10-page maximum, for internal candidates a longer analytical INSO report for which you are the sole author will be accepted).
+- One relevant and substantive writing sample in English that demonstrates your analytical and reporting ability (10-page maximum).